cakephp/docs/en/appendices/2-2-migration-guide.rst

 - :php:meth:`Configure::dump()` was added.
 It is used to persist configuration data in durable storage like files.
 Both :php:class:`PhpReader` and :php:class:`IniReader` work with it.
+- A new config parameter 'Config.timezone' is available which you can set to user's timezone string.  eg. You can do ``Configure::write('Config.timezone', 'Europe/Paris')``.
+If a method of ``CakeTime`` class is called with ``$timezone`` parameter as null and 'Config.timezone' is set, then the value of 'Config.timezone' will be used.
+This feature allows you to set user's timezone just once instead of passing it each time in function calls.

 Controller